rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/1-sonar-scanning.md

 cat /tmp/sealed-sonarqube-auth.yaml| grep -E 'username|password'
 ```

-Output would be like:
+The output should look like this with massively long nonsense strings:
 <pre>
     username: AgAj3JQj+EP23pnzu...
     password: AgAtnYz8U0AqIIaqYrj...
 </pre>

-Open up `ubiquitous-journey/values-tooling.yaml` file and extend the Sealed Secrets entry.
+5. Open up `ubiquitous-journey/values-tooling.yaml` file and extend the Sealed Secrets entry.
 Copy the output of `username` and `password` from the previous command and update the values.
 Make sure you indent the data correctly.

 ```yaml
         - name: sonarqube-auth